gohugoio/hugo/content/en/getting-started/directory-structure.md

 [`config`](/getting-started/configuration/)
 : Hugo ships with a large number of [configuration directives].
 The [config directory](/getting-started/configuration/#configuration-directory) is where those directives are stored as JSON, YAML, or TOML files.
 Every root setting object can stand as its own file and structured by environments.
-Projects with minimal settings and no need for environment awareness can use a single `config.toml` file at its root.
+Projects with minimal settings and no need for environment awareness can use a single `hugo.toml` file at its root.

 Many sites may need little to no configuration, but Hugo ships with a large number of [configuration directives] for more granular directions on how you want Hugo to build your website.
 Note: config directory is not created by default.